San7o/Brenta-Engine/CONTRIBUTING.md

 ### Reporting Bugs

-If you find a bug in the game engine, please report it by opening an issue [here](./issues).
+If you find a bug in the game engine, please report it by opening an issue.
 Include as much detail as possible:
 - A clear and descriptive title.
 - Steps to reproduce the problem.
 - Expected and actual behavior.